 Airplane mode isn’t just for flights!
 Make sure you use it.

 7. Get to Bed, Sleepy Head

 When we are severely depleted, it’s hard to find our inner spark of genius, and our passion for life is muted, temporarily lost even.

 High-quality sleep needs to become a priority, and fast.
 Getting into the habit of knowing what your body needs and adapting will accelerate the process.
 Aim to get to bed before 9-9:30 pm each night.

 If we don’t get an adequate amount of rest, our bodies can experience negative effects including cardiovascular problems, weakened immune system, type II diabetes, and mental health problems like anxiety and depression.

 Resist the temptation to check work emails just before you nod off.
 I know that is a tough one, but it’s worth it.
 Better yet, put your phone on airplane mode while you sleep to reduce the chance of an interruption to zero.

 What you base your self-worth on matters.
 When you base your self-worth on being a top performer, sales figures, or having the right answers, it unravels when your performance dips, taking your self-esteem with it.

+Tom Bilyeu, the co-founder of Impact Theory, talks about having a white belt mentality and the importance of valuing yourself due to the antifragility of learning.
 When something is antifragile, it means that it gets stronger the more pressure you put on it, rather than reaching a maximum breaking point and snapping.